Jose Sandoval Google

 Saturday, June 09, 2007

-Innovation is a philosophy and a process, I have said in the past, and you can't force anyone or any organization to be innovative.
-But when you have the mind-share and the resources to provide an innovative environment, great things come to life.
+Innovation is a philosophy and a process, I have said, and you can't force anyone or any organization to be innovative.
+But when you have the mind-share and the resources to provide an innovative working environment, great things come to life.

-The most innovative companies right now, I think or at least have the most money to promote their "innovativeness," are google and Microsoft.
+The most innovative companies right now, I think, or at least have the most money to promote their "innovations," are google and Microsoft.
 (Apple is still innovative, but hardware is not too much my thing.)

 The product that I think is so innovative is called Photosynth (a combination of two products, CDragon and PhotoTourism--these may not be spelled correctly).

-Play around with the demo and you'll get hooked on it.
+Play around with the demo and you'll get hook on it.

-It is quite a remarkable idea, I think.
-The premise of CDragon, one of the products, is the analysis of a collection of images into one navigable map of sorts.
-As you know, some images are quite large, and to have a large number of them displayed on your screen at the same time is very CPU and RAM intensive.
+It's quite a remarkable idea.
+The premise of CDragon, one of the products, is the analysis of a collection of images into a navigable map of pictures.
+Typical images take a lot of disk space, and to have a large number of them displayed on your screen at the same time is CPU and RAM intensive.

 Photosynth, which is the demo for the link above, is the combination of the two products I mentioned.
-With Photosynth users can create collages of pictures in the form of a 3D map of disjointed images--thousands of photos taken by different people at different times and from different perspectives.
+With Photosynth users create collages of pictures as a 3D map of disjointed images--thousands of photos taken by different people at different times and from different perspectives.

 I'm not sure if the blending is computer or manually generated, but the effect of the complete collage is something to behold.